How To Teach Your Children About Personal Finance

-I offer no help with the questions of sex, drugs, drinking, and exercise, but I have some suggestions on how to develop financial literacy in kids of various ages so they learn to save more and spend less.
+I offer no insight with the questions of sex, drugs, drinking, eating, and exercise, but I have some suggestions on how to develop financial literacy in kids of various ages so they learn to save more and spend less.

 We all need to understand about losing our debit card, incurring fees, safeguarding passwords, using peer-to-peer payment systems, and overdrafting our balance.
-The easiest way is to have a bank account and experience these things.
-These lessons are best learned when the stakes are small.
+The easiest way is to have a bank account and make a few mistakes when the stakes are small.

 When your kids have some money (e.g., birthday gifts, babysitting jobs), encourage them to save it with you, rather than spend it.
 Incentivize them by offering a high interest rate.
 Have them give their money to you to hold and you’ll credit them with interest that is much higher than they’d earn in the bank.

 How high?
 Simply put, whatever it takes to close the deal.
 Start with 1% per month and go higher if necessary.
 You want them to internalize that this is better and more important than spending the money now.

 And, just like a regular bank, always give them the option to withdraw the money from the parent bank and spend it as they choose.
 If they do, they’ll hopefully regret the foregone savings and interest.
 Track this on a shared spreadsheet where they can see their balance and maybe they’ll even learn about spreadsheets and the magic of compound interest.